Hammarang/stc-2016/README.md

 ## Running the app
 The backend requires Node to run.
 A settings.json file with the `client_id` and `client_secret` specified is also required.
 Then running the app is done by: `npm install` & `npm start`

+## Demo
+A demo of the application is running at https://stc-2016.herokuapp.com